shaikhulfuad/Netflix-Content-Analysis/README.md

 A dataset till 2021 was collected for the analysis of the content.
 A bunch of visualization techniques have been employed to determine the insights of the content of Netflix equipped with Power BI.

+**Data Cleaning**

+|The dataset did not hold any headers for columns so the heading was appointed and the first columns have been promoted to turn it into a genuine header.

+|Filtered redundant values or blank data

+|The date column has been split by delimiter to Year

+|Removed redundant columns

+|Data types have been corrected to the appropriate format and renamed accordingly

 **Data Visualization**